 I take every chance I get to explore this beautiful planet of ours.
 Introversion has never been a hindrance, except when my shyness made me doubt myself so much that it became a self-fulfilling prophecy.
 But if I can move to the other end of the world as an introvert and travel around solo, then so can you.
 I started this blog to help other introverts live their travel dreams, by showing them that we are no less capable of pursuing our goals than any extrovert out there.

 Being a traveller and an introvert is not a contradiction.
 It’s a way of life.

-If you like more information on how to make your introversion a travel asset, head over to the “travelling as an introvert”-category.
+If you like more information on how to make your introversion a travel asset, head over to the “introvert travel tips”-category.
 Or better yet, sign up for my newsletter and receive my free guide “how to cater to your introversion when you’re on the road”!